bufbuild/protobuf-es/README.md

 }
 ```

-And voila, your schema comes to life.
-It is used with a consistent approach throughout your code.
-But, the benefits aren't just limited to *your* application.
-They can extend to all others that interact with it as well.
-This is because, as mentioned above, the Protobuf file can be used to generate types in many languages.
+And now your schema can be used with a consistent approach throughout your code.
+The benefits can extend to any application that interacts with yours as well.
+This is because the Protobuf file can be used to generate types in many languages.
 So, now all applications can use the same definition of `Foo` as defined above.
 And when everyone agrees on what a `Foo` is, communication occurs much more easily.
-The added bonus is that no one has to write any boilerplate code to create these types in their application.
+The added bonus is that no one has to write any boilerplate code to make this happen.
 [Code generators](https://www.npmjs.com/package/@bufbuild/protoc-gen-es) handle all of this for you.

-Finally as the official description states, Protocol Buffers allow you to serialize this structured data.
+Protocol Buffers also allow you to serialize this structured data.
 So, your application running in the browser can send a `Foo` object to a backend running an entirely different language, but using the exact same definition.
 Using an RPC framework like [Connect-Web](https://github.com/bufbuild/connect-web), your data is serialized into bytes on the wire and then deserialized at its destination using the defined schema.

 ## Quickstart